r-arun/datastructures/README.md

 a file and construct a tree from that.

-You can also create binary trees with random node values, which you can use to test your binary tree code.
+You can also create binary trees with random node values, which you can use to test your binary tree code

 Take a look at *binary_tree/binary_tree.h* for the structure and other implementation details.

+You can also create a binary search tree where the left subtree contains values lesser than than the root node and right subtree contains values greater than the root nodes

+Take a look at *binary_search_tree/binary_serach_tree.h* for the structure and other implementation details.

 This aims to make construction and testing easier, keeping the representat-